playframework/playframework/documentation/manual/working/commonGuide/configuration/ws/KeyStores.md

 ```

-> **NOTE**: Trust stores should only contain CA certificates with public keys, usually JKS or PEM.
+> **Note:** Trust stores should only contain CA certificates with public keys, usually JKS or PEM.
 PKCS12 format is supported, but PKCS12 should not contain private keys in a trust store, as noted in the [reference guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html#SunJSSE).

 ## Configuring a Key Manager